PrestaShop/docs/development/components/form/form-theme/form-theme.md

 {{< figure src="../img/old-form-theme-17.png" title="Original Form Theme example of rendering" >}}

+#### Files mapping

+If you use `bootstrap_4_layout.html.twig` Form Theme, you will have the Original PrestaShop Form theme and the fields will be rendered vertically, one under the other.

+If you use `bootstrap_4_horizontal_layout.html.twig` Form Theme, you will have the Original PrestaShop Form theme and the fields will be rendered horizontally, one next to the other, on the same row.

 ### PrestaShop UI Kit Form theme
 {{< minver v="1.7.7" title="true" >}}